cowtowncoder/java-uuid-generator/README.md

 It generates UUIDs according to the [UUID specification (RFC-4122)](https://tools.ietf.org/html/rfc4122) (also see [Wikipedia UUID page](http://en.wikipedia.org/wiki/UUID) for more explanation)

-JUG was written by Tatu Saloranta (<tatu.saloranta@iki.fi>) in 2002 (or so?), and has been updated over years.
+JUG was written by Tatu Saloranta (<tatu.saloranta@iki.fi>) originally in 2002 and has been updated over years.
-In addition, many other individuals have helped fix bugs and implement new features: please see CREDITS for the complete list.
+In addition, many other individuals have helped fix bugs and implement new features: please see `release-notes/CREDITS` for the complete list.

 JUG is licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).